A conduit for pushing changes in a feed to the rest of the IndieWeb

 - Anything with a

-For more information on how to configure your templates, see the microformats h-entry specification.23
+For more information on how to configure your site templates, see the microformats h-entry specification.

 While you can run it without the

--c argument, its use is highly recommended so that subsequent runs are both less spammy and so that it can detect changed and deleted entries, for the best webmention support.
+-c argument, its use is highly recommended so that subsequent runs are both less spammy and so that it can detect changes and deletions.

 If you just want to send webmentions from an entry page without processing an entire feed, the